department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/component-template.md

 ---
 layout: default
-sub_section: Component template
+sub_section: Component name
-title: Component template
+title: Component name
 draft: true
 ---

-# Component name goes here
+# Component name

-<p class="va-introtext">Short description goes here.</p>
+<p class="va-introtext">Short description of Component goes here.</p>

 <!-- This is where the live component example from Storybook should appear. -->

 {% include storybook-preview.html height="300px" story="components-table--default" %}

-## Usage
-* Describe the context in which the component should be used.
-Does the component look/behave differently on large vs. small screens?

 <!-- Optional section

 ## Variations
-* If multiple variations of the component exist (eg with a border or borderless) use this section to describe those variations.
+* If multiple variations of the component exist (eg accordions can have a border or be borderless) use this section to present those variations.
+Include live examples from Storybook.

 -->

+## Usage
+* Describe the context in which the component should be used.
+* If the component looks/behaves differently on large vs. small screens, talk about that here.
+* What other details will help stakeholders use this component as you intended?

 ### When to use
 * When would a designer want to use this component in their solution?